 In South Australia, religious schools are allowed to discriminate against LGBT teachers and other staff, however this ‘right’ is subject to procedural requirements, including that the school must have a written policy outlining its discriminatory policy which is provided to people interviewed for or offered employment.
 The policy must also be provided on request, free of charge, to employees, students and parents (and prospective employees, students and parents) as well as to general members of the public.[xiii]

 In the other three Australian jurisdictions (the Commonwealth, NSW and Western Australia[xiv]), religious schools are free to discriminate against LGBT teachers.
 Once again, in NSW this extends to all private schools and colleges, even where they are not religious.[xv]
-And, once again, the WA Government has agreed to implement Law Reform Commission recommendations to protect LGBT teachers, while the Australian Law Reform Commission is also looking at this issue federally – making it likely the NSW Anti-Discrimination Act will soon be the only one which allows unrestricted special privileges to discriminate against LGBT teachers.
+And, once again, the WA Government has agreed to implement Law Reform Commission recommendations to protect LGBT teachers (but date uncertain), while the Australian Law Reform Commission is also looking at this issue federally.
+As with students, the main hope for teachers in NSW is with the current NSW Law Reform Commission process.

 For more on this subject, see Back to School, Back to Discrimination for LGBT Students and Teachers.